-All Transmission Lines are required to have a minimum of one (1) Detailed Ground Inspection per year.
-More frequent inspections may be required on some lines depending on their operating performance and as determined by the Area or Regional Superintendent of Operations.
+All transmission lines are required to have a minimum of one (1) Detailed Ground Inspection per year.
+More frequent inspections or patrols may be required on some lines depending on their operating performance and as determined by the Area or Regional Manager of Operations.